RsyncProject/rsync/rsync.1.md

     have no effect.
 The `rsync -V` output will contain "`no IPv6`" if is the case.

-    See also these options in the `--daemon` mode section.

 0. `--checksum-seed=NUM`

     Set the checksum seed to the integer NUM.
 This 4 byte checksum seed is